About PT Cornhill

 Who the course is for

 We serve men and women from different cultures, ethnic groups, ages and academic backgrounds.
 You need to have a firm commitment to the trustworthiness and sufficiency of Scripture for ministry in the local church.
 Our focus is on training men for preaching in particular, though the Cornhill training will benefit anyone with a word ministry in the local church, for example women’s or youth workers.
+Within the course as a whole there are two separate tracks: the Pastor-Teacher track for men and the Women’s Ministry track for women.

 Where the course is based